Alice C. Linsley

 Sorghaghtani Beki married a son of Genghis Khan, and they had four sons.
 Two sons, Kublai Khan and Mongke Khan, were prominent leaders of the Mongolian Empire which formed a cultural and religious bridge between the East (especially Tibet) and the West.
 In their youth, these sons may have looked much as this Mongolian warrior.

 |His hair, red skin tone, and dress resemble that of the Nabataean warriors of Edom, |

 one of the ancestral homes of the Biblical Horites (Genesis 36).

 Genghis Khan means King Genghis.
-Khan is related to the biblical words Kain and Kandake (Candace in English), meaning ruler.
-He was like his namesake in many ways.
-On a hunting expedition he killed his half-brother Bekhter, during a fight over hunting spoils.
+Khan is related to the biblical words Kain and Kandake (Candace in English), meaning king/queen.
+He was like his namesake Cain in that he killed his half-brother Bekhter during a fight over hunting spoils.
 This incident cemented his position as head of the household.

 Like Cain, Genghis Khan built an empire with settlements at sacred locations marked by stone structures and sacred heaps of stones.
 He named his first-born son Jochi which is a variant of the biblical name Joktan (Yaqtan), the name of Abraham’s first-born son.

 Names common among the Uralic, Turkish, Pashtun and Mongolian peoples include Jochi, Beri, Malik and Khan.
 Today Khan is a common surname in Turkey, Afghanistan, Pakistan, India and Mongolia.
 It is equivalent to Kayan, a spelling that resembles Qayan in the Hebrew.
 Genghis Khan’s name is more accurately spelled Činggis Qaγan.
 Here we see a connection to the Arabic word for a metalworker, which is qayin.